The Fragility of Sparsity: Introduction

-We develop two tests of the sparsity assumption in the regime where $p$ is smaller, but proportional to $n$.
-We focus on this regime throughout the paper because if $p/n\to 0$, \ac{OLS} achieves the semiparametric efficiency bound under homoskedastic errors, which limits the arguments in favor of alternative estimators.
-On the other hand, if $p$ exceeds $n$, developing a sparsity test is challenging; furthermore, the \ac{OLS} benchmark is no longer available and informative inference on $\beta$ requires some sort of structure on $W_{i}'\gamma$.\footnote{\textcite{CaVe21} develop a test in the high-dimensional regime $p/n\to\infty$.
-However, their test requires explicit specification of the sparsity level under the null.} We circumvent the difficulty that the sparsity assumption only restricts rates by testing it indirectly.
-The first test compares \ac{OLS} and lasso residuals: under sparsity, the residual sum of squares of the lasso should only exceed \ac{OLS} residual sum of squares by a small amount.
-The second test is an application of the \textcite{hausman78} specification test: any difference between \ac{SBE} and \ac{OLS} estimates must be explained by differences in the relative efficiency of the estimators afforded by the sparsity assumption that \ac{SBE} exploits, but \ac{OLS} does not.
-Thus, the common practice of reporting \ac{SBE} estimates alongside \ac{OLS} should not be interpreted as a robustness check for the \ac{OLS} specification; rather, divergence between the estimates indicates a possible failure of the sparsity assumption.
+In \Cref{sec:testing-sparsity}, we develop two tests of the sparsity assumption, again in the regime $p\asymp n$.\footnote{\textcite{CaVe21} develop a test in the high-dimensional regime $p/n\to\infty$.
+However, their test requires explicit specification of the sparsity level under the null, as does the test developed by \textcite{he20} in the regime $p<n$.
+In the context of factor models, \textcite{BeSt24} consider testing the null of a zero vector against a sparse alternative.} We circumvent the difficulty that the sparsity assumption only restricts rates, rather than the actual number of non-zero coefficients for a given $n$, by testing it indirectly.
+The first test compares \ac{OLS} and lasso residuals: under (approximate) sparsity, the residual sum of squares of the lasso should exceed the \ac{OLS} residual sum of squares only by a small amount.
+The second test is a version of the \textcite{hausman78} specification test: any difference between \ac{SBE} and \ac{OLS} estimates must be explained by differences in the relative efficiency of the estimators afforded by the sparsity assumption that \ac{SBE} exploits, but \ac{OLS} does not.
+Thus, the common practice of reporting \ac{SBE} estimates alongside \ac{OLS} should not be interpreted as a robustness check for the \ac{OLS} specification; rather, divergence between the estimates indicates a failure of the sparsity assumption.

-Having established that normalizations of the control matrix matter, we next ask how likely it is that picking a particular normalization at random will lead to a sparse representation.
-We use three stylized examples to argue that the probability diminishes rapidly with $n$, implying that leaving default choices for how $W$ is constructed to statistical software is unlikely to lead to sparsity: one needs a substantive argument to defend the particular construction of the control matrix.

-Given the potential fragility of \acp{SBE}, is there anything to be gained from employing them in the regime where $p\asymp n$ over just using \ac{OLS}?
-Given that \ac{OLS} can be noisy when many controls are present, the main potential advantage is greater efficiency.
-However, under homoskedasticity, the proportional variance reduction relative to \ac{OLS} is capped at $1-p/n$ (effectively, we can at best avoid a degrees of freedom adjustment).
-Substantive efficiency gains thus require the number of controls to be comparable to the sample size.
-Otherwise, \ac{OLS} yields robust estimates at little efficiency loss.\footnote{One only needs to be careful in standard error construction, as \ac{OLS} no longer consistently estimates the residuals once $p\asymp n$.
-This leads to bias in standard Eicker-Huber-White variance estimates, so that using variance estimates that are robust to high-dimensional controls is necessary to ensure valid inference \parencite[see, e.g.][]{cjn18,DoSu18,dadamo19,kss20,jochmans22}.}